 Intelligent Systems Discipline

-Head of Discipline: Associate Professor Declan O'Sullivan
+Head of Discipline: Professor Declan O'Sullivan

 The goal of the Intelligent Systems Discipline is to advance state-of-the-art use of intelligence in systems by tackling theoretic and engineering challenges through novel applications.
 The Discipline’s main focus is on computational issues related to perception; cognition; decision and interaction by, and between, systems and their human users.
 These are explored through a variety of novel applications in the health informatics, entertainment, e-learning and telecommunications management domains.